PumpkingPi/mcrcon/README.md

 # mcrcon

-mcrcon is a command-line [rcon](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol) client intended for remote server administration and maintenance automation.
+mcrcon is a command-line [RCON](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol) client designed for remote server administration and automation of maintenance tasks.

-Though originally developed for Minecraft servers, it also works with a variety of other servers using the Valve or Minecraft-style rcon protocol.
+Originally written for Minecraft servers, this tool is also compatible with other servers using the Valve- or Minecraft-style RCON protocol.

 ---